How Are Porn And Performance Anxiety Related?

 Speak up

 If you have sexual fantasies or fetishes you've seen in porn that you want to try with your partner, tell them.
 It might feel awkward to broach this topic.
-However, it could enhance your sex life, whether you try it or not.
+However, even having the conversation could enhance your sex life, regardless of whether you actually try out the new sexual interest, by improving your sexual communication.
 You might also ask your partner about their fantasies to see if you have any in common.

 Take a break from porn

-If you feel your porn usage is negatively impacting arousal or has become compulsive and difficult to control, it may be helpful to take a break.
+If you believe your porn usage is negatively impacting your arousal or has become compulsive and difficult to control, it may be helpful to take a break.
 Give yourself one to three months without porn and see if you experience any improvement in your performance anxiety.
-You might find that taking a break from porn increases your attraction to your partner or your ability to perform.
+You might find that taking a break from porn increases your attraction to your partner or your ability to maintain your arousal.

 Remember that sex isn't a performance

-Although performance anxiety contains the word "performance," sex isn't necessarily a performance.
+Although the phrase “performance anxiety” contains the word "performance," that may not be the most accurate way to describe sex.
 Sex is an activity shared between consenting adults.
-As long as the activity is consented to enthusiastically by all parties, there may not be a "goal" or "requirement" to how sex occurs.
+As long as it is enthusiastically consented to by all parties, there may not be a "goal" or "requirement" for how sex occurs.

-Many people have sex in ways that do not lead to orgasm but still lead to intimacy and love.
+Many people have sex in ways that do not lead to orgasm but still result in intimacy and love.
 Others might focus on fetishes that don't involve the removal of clothing.
-You can have sex in many ways and don't have to "perform" for your partner unless you want to.
+You can have sex in many ways and don't have to "perform" for your partner in any particular way unless you want to.
 Try to think of sex as a mutual activity you can enjoy together.
 You can also try to reduce expectations for orgasm as an "end" to sex.
 Sex can continue after one partner has orgasmed, or sex may end before an orgasm.

 Getty/AnnaStills